 Even better, when a file or folder is added, its backup status is signified by a tiny dot that Carbonite adds to the file or folder’s icon: orange for being backed up, green for already backed up, etc. It’s easy and elegant.

-For the actual backups, Carbonite doesn't offer traditional scheduling, just continuous data protection (CDP), meaning files are backed up as they change.
+For the backup routine itself, Carbonite skips traditional scheduling in favor of continuous data protection (CDP), meaning files are backed up as they change.
 That’s cool with us.
-It’s a great way to keep your backup up to date, and we noticed no performance hit at all while using Carbonite to back up about 0.5GB worth of frequently-changing files.
+It’s a great way to keep your backup current, and we noticed no performance hit at all while using Carbonite to back up about 0.5GB worth of frequently changing files.